-20 Several plant designs locate the spent fuel pool outside of the containment, given the slow kinetics of accidents likely to lead to severe damage of the fuel assemblies stored in the spent fuel pool.
+24 Several plant designs locate the spent fuel pool outside of the containment, given the slow kinetics of accidents likely to lead to severe damage of the fuel assemblies stored in the spent fuel pool.
 The timescales involved enable the implementation of on-site or off-site prevention or protective measures.
 However, this does mean that any occurrence of significant fuel degradation in the spent fuel pool would directly lead to a large radioactive release.
-Therefore, any plant event sequence with significant degradation of the fuel assemblies stored in the spent fuel pool located outside of the containment has to be considered for practical elimination.
-If the spent pool is located inside the containment (as in WWER designs) the degradation of the spent fuel does not result in an early radioactive release or large radioactive release.
-Thus, for those particular designs, the plant event sequence with significant degradation of the fuel assemblies stored in the spent fuel pool might not be needed to be considered for practical elimination.
+Therefore, any plant event sequence with significant degradation of the fuel assemblies stored in the spent fuel pool has to be considered for practical elimination.